 Börner et al (2006) Cannabinoid receptor type 2 agonists induce transcription of the mu-opioid receptor gene in Jurkat T cells.
 J Neurosci 69 1486 PMID: 16434616

 Do you know of a great paper that uses CTOP from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area